 Under the FTC Funeral Rule, consumers have the right to obtain an itemized price list of different funeral services and products from providers, and opt out of services or packages they do not want.

 With grief, it can be tough to do anything, let alone the things you’re supposed to do, like go to work.
 For freelance writer Emily Guy Birken, author of Making Social Security Work for You, working after her father’s death in April 2013 was difficult.

 Luckily, her clients were understanding, and her husband was able to support the family on his income during this difficult time.

 But not everyone is so lucky.
 “I have a good friend who lost her freelance editing business after her mother passed away because she simply could not focus for months after her mother’s death,” Birkin says.

 The Grief Spending Trap

 Grief doesn’t just affect your ability to work, either.
 It can have a surprising impact on your spending as well.

 Birkin indulged in manicures, accessories, and new clothes to help boost her mood.
-In the three years since her father’s passing, grief is still bubbling under the surface, intimately intertwined with her frugality.
+In the three years since her father’s passing, grief is still just under the surface, intimately intertwined with her frugality.

-In grieving, somehow money loses its importance.
-Money can’t buy back the person you lost.
+But money can’t buy back the person you lost.
 It can’t undo the things that happened or take back the things you wish you never said.

 All the money in the world can’t buy just one more moment.